 Transport to school

-We're working with transport contractors and schools to ensure school transport is in place for all eligible pupils for the start of the autumn term.
-Parents and pupils will be advised of those arrangements towards the end of August.
+We work with transport contractors and schools to ensure school transport is in place for all eligible pupils.

 See further information about school buses.